Jeremy Guthrie: Acereros de Monclova

 On May 18, 2017, Guthrie signed with the Acereros de Monclova of the Mexican Baseball League.
 He was released on June 2, 2017.
-In 8 games 7.2 innings of relief he went 0-0 with an 8.22 ERA and 3 strikeouts.
+In 8 games (7.2 innings of relief) he went 0–0 with an 8.22 ERA and 3 strikeouts.
 He announced his retirement from MLB on July 31, 2017.

 Eastern Reyes del Tigre

-In July 2020, Guthrie came out of retirement to pitch for the Eastern Reyes del Tigre of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic).
+In July 2020, Guthrie came out of retirement to pitch for the Eastern Reyes del Tigre of the Constellation Energy League, a makeshift four-team independent league created as a result of the COVID-19 pandemic.

 Personal life

-Guthrie is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and he served for two years as a missionary for the church in Spain.
-He lives in Kansas City, Missouri, with his wife, Jenny and they are the parents of three children.

-As announced by the LDS Church on February 1, 2018, Guthrie began a three-year assignment as president of its Texas Houston South Mission in July 2018.

-Guthrie was born to a Japanese American mother from Hawaii.
+Guthrie and his wife have three children.
+They live in Kansas City, Missouri.
+Guthrie's mother is Japanese American and grew up in Hawaii.
 He is a yonsei or fourth generation Japanese American, but does not speak Japanese.

+Guthrie was a commentator for a Royals game in 2018.
+He joined the Royals broadcast team in 2023 and was one of three commentators in 2026.

+Guthrie wore customized sneakers converted into cleats during his playing career.
+In 2023, he became the owner of Custom Cleats, a shoe conversion company he had used as a player.
+The company has provided cleats to several celebrities and baseball players, including Paul Rudd, Josh Naylor, and Michael Lorenzen, who wore cleated Vans shoes when he pitched a no-hitter in 2023.

+Guthrie is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), and he served for two years as a missionary for the church in Spain.
+He was able to translate for the Spanish-speaking Yordano Ventura in an interview.
+On February 1, 2018, Guthrie began a three-year assignment as president of its Texas Houston South Mission in July.